 The opportunity for a phased return to the workplace has started to become a reality for many businesses.
-Having recently undertaken several Linkedin polls about this topic, it has been interesting to understand more about the preferences from individuals in the tax network to get back into the office.
+Having recently undertaken several Linkedin polls about this topic, it has been interesting to understand more about the preferences of individuals in the tax network to get back into the office.
 The results clearly show that the aspiration from the majority of people (over 75%) is to undertake a mixture of working from home and working in the office moving forward.
 Only 5% of respondents want to return to the office on a 5 day a week basis and 19% would like to work from home permanently.

 What is the reason behind this?
 It is obvious from the conversations that I have had with my tax network that there are many benefits as well as challenges with remote working.
 This sentiment has been supported through our Linkedin poll results too.
 69% of respondents said they enjoyed working from home more because of the work/life balance it afforded them; 16% said they felt more productive and 11% said they valued the money/time they saved on commuting to the office.
 The challenges faced have varied during lockdown due to individual circumstances, however, it is apparent that some are likely to persist long term – 46% find it a struggle to separate work life from home life, 41% found challenges with team morale and cohesion, and 13% had concerns around onboarding new starters remotely.